fsspec/filesystem_spec/docs/source/async.rst

 AsyncFileSystemWrapper
 ----------------------

-The `AsyncFileSystemWrapper` class is an experimental feature that allows you to convert a synchronous filesystem into an asynchronous one.
+The `AsyncFileSystemWrapper` class allows you to convert a synchronous filesystem into an asynchronous one.
 This is useful for quickly integrating synchronous filesystems into workflows that may expect `AsyncFileSystem` instances.